This post contains affiliate links. See our disclosure policy here.

 Cocktail History

 The Endless Night is a modern cocktail that was created by author Jassy Davis and was first published in her book Winter Warmers: 60 Cosy Cocktails for Autumn & Winter.
-Based on the Black Russian, it calls for the classic’s spirit and coffee liqueur combination but substitutes the vodka for molasses-rich dark rum and tops it all with aromatic bitters and soda.
+Based on the Black Russian, it calls for the classic’s combination of spirit and coffee liqueur but substitutes the vodka for molasses-rich dark rum and tops it all with aromatic bitters and soda.

 Cocktail Ingredients